hmcts/secrets-scanner/README.md

 [https://github.com/hmcts/secrets-scanner/tags](https://github.com/hmcts/secrets-scanner/tags)

 Make sure both the full version tag (e.g., `v1.0.1`) and the floating `v1` tag appear, and that `v1` points to the latest commit.

+### Contribute to This Repository

+Contributions are welcome!
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

 ## License